 An Alibaba Cloud account is created and real-name verification for the account is complete.
 For more information, see Create an Alibaba Cloud account.

-NoteWe recommend that you log on to the CSG console as a RAM user.
-For more information, see Use RAM to implement account-based access control.
+NoteWe recommend that you create a RAM user and log on to the CSG console as the RAM user.

 CSG is activated.
 If CSG is not activated, follow the on-screen instructions in the CSG console to activate CSG.